Kenshinoyo/checkTechApp-capstone-/README.md

-**CheckTech Inventory Management Tool**
+**CheckTech Inventory Management Tool(BETA)**

 *Still In Development!*

 - The CheckTech tool is a browser-based application for the purpose of managing an inventory of dekstop PC hardware.
 It'll allow you to create, read, update, and delete whole lists/entries for managing your PC database.

+- App's front end is written in JavaScript, using the React framework.
+Back-end is written in Java, using MySQL for data queries

-- While used for PC hardware, this inventory management application can be utilized for multiple types of data.
+- While used for aggregating PC hardware inventory, this inventory management application can be utilized for multiple types of data.

+- Application is currently using **legacy**

 *FEATURES*: